PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setDispatchInterval().rst

 ----------

 | **milliseconds** (number, required)
 | The interval time (in milliseconds) for dispatching tracked events.
 If 0 milliseconds, events will be sent right away.
-If -1 milliseconds, events won't be sent automatically, and you'll be able to send them manually.
+If -1 milliseconds, events won't be sent automatically and can be send manually.

 Examples
 --------